top of page

 Description

-The project–given the breadth of unpacified theoretical debates about “colonial archives” (GANDHI, 1998, p.
-5) and post-colonial, decolonial, and counter/anti-colonial paths, as well as the nebulous horizons of contemporary Brazil, specifically–intends to rehearse transdisciplinary and interartistic readings emphasizing the spirit of “Pedagogy of Encruzilhadas” (RUFINO, 2019, p.
+The project, faced with the breadth of non-pacified theoretical debates about "colonial archives" (GANDHI, 1998, p.
+5) and post-colonial, decolonial and counter/anticolonial paths, as well as the nebulous horizons of Brazilian contemporaneity, specifically, intends to rehearse transdisciplinary and interartistic readings inflated with the spirit of "Pedagogy of Crossroads" (RUFINO, 2019, p.
 106).
-For this purpose, it focuses on narratives and artistic-cultural productions that have put into perspective and re-signified the vast theme of colonization and its consequences, with a particular interest in carnival expressions and the plots of samba schools, on Afro-Amerindian imaginaries and the search for references multicentric iconography.
-The objective is, from the “sewing” of theoretical “cuts” (or patches), to design new horizons, something admittedly experimental and transdisciplinary: the possibility, in short, of thinking about new maps and new flags – creating a kind of cartography that helps us navigate the work of the chosen artist-narrators.
+It focuses, for such purpose, on narratives and artistic-cultural productions that have perspectivized and resignified the vast theme of colonization and its developments, with emphasis on carnivalesque expressions and samba school plots, on Afro-Amerindian imaginaries and on the search for multicentric iconographic references.
+The objective is, from the "sewing" of theoretical "cuts" (or patches), to draw new horizons, something admittedly experimental and transdisciplinary.
+The possibility, in sum, of thinking about new maps and new flags – the making of a kind of cartography that helps us navigate through the work of the chosen artist-narrators.

 logo_uerj_pb.jpg